-The goal of this program is to give social work practitioners a better understanding of and promote effective assessment and intervention strategies for people who engage in self-injurious behavior.
-After studying the information presented here, you will be able to —
+The goal of this program is to give nurses, paramedics and EMTs, occupational therapists and social workers a better understanding of and promote effective assessment and intervention strategies for people who engage in self-injurious behavior.
+After studying the information presented here, you will be able to:

 Gannett Education, provider # 1203, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org